ibm-cloud-docs/Cloudant/migration/create-migrate-enterprise.md

 {: #step-1-sign-up-for-ibm-cloud}

 1. Go to the [{{site.data.keyword.cloud_notm}} dashboard](https://cloud.ibm.com/).
-2. Authenticate with your user name and password.
+2. Authenticate with your username and password.
    The {{site.data.keyword.cloud_notm}} dashboard opens to the Resource list.

 ## Step 2.
 Create an {{site.data.keyword.cloudant_short_notm}} instance